 I should say that collagen is also super good for your hair , teeth and skin, so its win, win.

 Obviously, if you want specific help now, I’ll do my best to help you fix your tendinopathy.
 Drop me an email Andrew@andrewstemler.com

-Do check out my in expensive courses here or you can join the mailing list
+Do check out my free courses here or you can join the mailing list